What Is Hip Pain?

 Cartilage is a resilient, flexible material that is similar to connective tissue.
 It is rich in a protein called collagen.
 In addition, bag-like structures containing a material called synovial fluid surround the joint.
 These prevent friction resulting from direct contact between the bone surfaces as above, and protect against shocks and blunt force acting on the joint.
 This contributes to the prevention of chronic pain and reductions in the normal function and movement of the joint.

 The pelvis is connected to the thighbone by ligaments.
 Under normal, disease-free circumstances, the hip joint has a varied range of flexibility and motion.
 This range is defined by general pelvic structure.
 Hip motion is also limited by the labrum that surrounds the joint.
-This pain may be associated with damage to or disorders in many tissues in and around the joint.

 Hip Pain Video

-Find all of our videos on hip pain on YouTube.
+Find all of our videos on YouTube.

 Hip pain in seniors

-- The loss of the tissues, or molecular structures, that makes up bones (this may also be progressive)
+- The loss of tissues, or molecular structures, that makes up bones (this may also be progressive)

 - Reductions in or impairments of normal joint movement